Power Your Electric Car with Solar

 Interested in a renewable upgrade for both your home and vehicle?
-In this week’s article we break down the top things to consider when planning to invest in the solar and electric car combo.
-Many homeowners do not have the capital to afford both a new solar system and a new car at the same time.
-However, there is a way to plan for the future when designing your home’s new solar system.
-It is important to account for increased usage, as well as the rate schedule you will be put on as an EV customer.
-Here are some things to consider to maximize your total investment from both products.
+In this week’s article, we list the top things to plan for when investing solar and electric car combo.
+Many homeowners do not have the money to afford both solar and a new car at the same time.
+Though, there is a way to plan for the future when designing your home’s new solar system.
+You will be using a lot of new energy to charge your electric car.
+It’s important your salesman accounts for that increased usage when sizing your system.
+Another thing to consider is the the rate schedule you will be put on as an EV customer.
+We’ve put together a list of suggestions to help you get the most value for both products.

 Projected Energy Consumption